Skip to content

 Which Paris museums are best for children?

 The Louvre may be world-famous, but kids often prefer the Musée d’Orsay.
 Older kids might enjoy the Pompidou Centre with its vibrant modern art and fun outdoor fountains.
 For a hands-on experience, the Musée de la Chasse et de la Nature and the Musée Grévin (wax museum) are both hits with young visitors.
-Consider a kid-friendly tour at the Louvre or Musee d’Orsay to make the the experience more engaging for the kids.
+Consider a kid-friendly tour at the Louvre or Musee d’Orsay to make the experience more engaging for the kids.

 What are the most family-friendly neighborhoods in Paris?